tonytins/mysimulation-gd/README.md

 ## Disclaimer

 Please note that this game is still in development and may contain bugs.
+My Simulation is a _big_ project that I'll be working on when I can.
 Also, this is not an official Sims game and is not affiliated with Electronic Arts.

 ## License